-The results show that combining multiple design techniques, a significant mitigation of the worst case SEU rate can be achieved.
-The static cross-section is assumed to be the worst-case cross-section.
-It is calculated by multiplying the total number of static bits by the cross-section per bit.
-As previously suggested, it overstates the cross-section of the device because it is not possible for every single bit to result in an upset in a particular FPGA design.
-A lower cross-section has been measured by the dynamic mode testing procedure used.
-Combining all of the design techniques used together can mitigate the impact of SEUs that can occur with up to 1100 times reduction in the device upset sensitivity.
+These results show that these two design techniques used together can mitigate the impact of SEUs that can occur with up to 15 times reduction in the device upset sensitivity.
 This work is ongoing and more improvement is expected from recent analysis of the device architecture.
 Work in progress includes an SEU simulator, which can be used to test every configuration bit in the device for single bit design failures.
 Using partial reconfiguration, each bit can be sequentially flipped in the device and the consequences observed.
 This approach has several advantages including cost and schedule over accelerator test facilities.
 Also, every configuration bit can be tested, providing a substantial step towards reliability assurance.
 As design techniques mature that resist an assault on the bitstream, a return to the accelerator will determine the presence of other upset mechanisms that may be undetected in the presence of the dominating effects of user and bitstream upsets.